shiinoandra/OpenFDBM/README.md

 ### Changing to Left Direction

-Thi command is used to change the FDBM operation mode to left mode, in this mode the FDBM will pick up the sound from the left direction
+This command is used to change the FDBM operation mode to left mode, in this mode the FDBM will pick up the sound from the left direction

 ```
 http://<ip address>:<port>/left